PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate in according to the calculation rules in OpFunc, and store the calculation results in the register out according to the outt type.
+The input is calculated according to the calculation rules in OpFunc, and the calculation result is stored in the register out according to the OutT type.

 ### Template Parameters

-> InT: Type of input data. </br>
+> InT: The type of input. </br>
 > OutT: The type stored in the out register. </br>
-> NX: Each thread needs to calculate NX column data. </br>
+> NX: Each thread needs to calculate NX columns. </br>
-> NY: Each thread needs to calculate NY row data. </br>
+> NY: Each thread needs to calculate NY rows. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > OpFunc: calculation function, defined as follows:</br>
 ```
    template <typename InT, typename OutT>